In addition to extensive

 Studies in rats show this herbal supplement

-influences dopamine content in the cortex of the brain and enhance
+influences dopamine content in the cortex of the brain and enhances

 sexuality, along with protecting sperm from oxidative damage.